-The guidance below relates specifically to interactive online sessions – for example seminars for students who are unable to attend on-campus teaching sessions.
+The guidance below relates specifically to live online sessions – for example seminars for students who are unable to attend on-campus teaching sessions.

-For more detailed information on this, and which platform will best meet your needs, please see How to make online interactive sessions available to students on the TEL website.
+For more detailed information on this, and which platform will best meet your needs, please see How to make live online sessions available to students on the TEL website.

 The steps you need to follow are as follows: